wids-eria/Trails-Forward-server/trails forward overview.md

 ------------------------
 Timber Companies have the unique ability to harvest trees and sell them at market for money, as well as the ability to plant saplings.

-Timber Cos can enact several different harvest strategies: Clearcut, an Arbogast Cut, and Diameter Limit Cut.
-Clearcut removes all trees from a tile.
-The Arbogast Cut (also known as BDq) removes a sampling of trees from a tile across a range of sizes, using a q-ratio to determine how many trees of each size to cut, relative to the next larger size (see: http://www.metla.fi/silvafennica/full/sf34/sf343223.pdf).
-The Diameter Limit Cut cuts all trees above a given size threshold (e.g., cut all trees larger than 16in diameter).
+Timber Cos can enact several different harvest strategies:
+* **Clearcut** - Removes all trees from a tile.
+* [**Arbogast Cut**](http://www.metla.fi/silvafennica/full/sf34/sf343223.pdf) (also known as BDq) - Removes a sampling of trees from a tile across a range of sizes, using a q-ratio to determine how many trees of each size to cut, relative to the next larger size.
+* **Diameter Limit Cut** - Cuts all trees above a given size threshold (e.g., cut all trees larger than 16in diameter).

 These different cuts offer the opportunity to enact different growth and harvest strategies, which may be needed to achieve certain player goals.
 For example, if the player only wants to sell large trees, then the diameter limit may be appropriate.

+The Timber Company can either harvest from its own land, or get contracts to harvest from another's land.
+These contracts may require the player to give a percentage of earnings to the land owner.

 The Timber Company's ability to harvest trees is determined by its progress on the Timber Co Tech Tree.
 Progress on the tech tree gives the player the ability to harvest more quickly, over a larger area, or using more complex cutting strategies (e.g., the BDq cut requires more skill due to its need of careful measurement and sampling).